 With the ratification of the new constitution and new laws and acts there are various government and independent agencies mandated to perform specialized investigations, enforcement and regulatory compliance functions that complement those performed by police.

 A key product of this faculty is its undergraduate degree in Criminal and Social Justice tailored for students with higher academic standings in their higher secondary.
-Diploma in Criminal and Social Justice is a customised pathway for those without higher academic standing to enrol in the undergraduate programme.
+Diploma in Criminal and Social Justice is a customized pathway for those without higher academic standing to enroll in the undergraduate programme.